wtjerry/dotfiles/README.md

 2. Adapt the theme if required.
 If you chose material-darker you may want to change color08 / Bright Black to "90/90/90" to make comments etc more visible.
 File to adapt: $HOME/.config/base16-shell/scripts/base16-<your-prefered-theme>.sh

+## meld
+1. If you choose a dark system theme you may have to change meld to a dark color scheme aswell (my chose: Solarized-Dark)